cokoro/Csam-Website/Readme.md

 , then add the ```"git.path": "D:/software/Git/bin/git.exe"``` to the `settings.json`

 ### Export Markdown File
-Add the `Markdown PDF` extension and right click the markdown file, you can export it to a png/jpg/html/pdf.
+Add the `Markdown PDF` extension and right click the markdown file, you can export it to a png/jpg/html/pdf file.

 # Final result
 The front page after the content migration: